rubyreferences/rubyref/book/language/syntax/refinements.md

 are activated until the end of the current class or module definition, or until the end of the current file if used at the top-level.

-You may activate refinements in a string passed to Kernel#eval.
+You may activate refinements in a string passed to `Kernel#eval`.
 Refinements are active until the end of the eval string.

 Refinements are lexical in scope.
 Refinements are only active within a